RAE-NWM: Navigation World Model in Dense Visual Representation Space: Task Definition and Representation Analysis

-These representations are trained and evaluated on the navigation datasets detailed in Section~\ref{subsec:experimental setup}.
+The linear probes are trained and evaluated on the navigation datasets detailed in Section~\ref{subsec:experimental setup}.
 To quantify this linear predictability, we report the global $R^2$ score~\cite{hastie2009elements}, which measures how well future states can be explained by a linear function of the current state and action.
 As indicated by Figure~\ref{fig:probe_r2}, the uncompressed token space of DINOv2 maintains consistently high predictability across the entire prediction horizon.
-In contrast, compression-based model VAE yields substantially lower scores.
+In contrast, VAE-based compressed representations yield substantially lower scores.
 Other common visual encoders, such as those optimized for pixel-level masked reconstruction (e.g., MAE~\cite{he2022masked}) or global semantic alignment (e.g., SigLIP~\cite{tschannen2025siglip} and ResNet50~\cite{he2016deep}), also perform poorly.
 Furthermore, to study whether the high scores of DINO tokens arise mainly from its representation capability of global semantic information, we introduce a spatially shuffled DINOv2 baseline, where the spatial order of the encoded tokens is randomly permuted before being fed to the probe.
 This operation disrupts the spatial structure of the representation, and the resulting performance drops substantially compared to the original DINO features.
-This observation suggests that the performance gap arises from a superior capacity to model action-conditioned dynamics, rather than the mere exploitation of static global semantics.
-Consequently, the presence of these more linearly accessible signals within the DINOv2 space motivates us to build the world model directly in this dense representation space.
+This observation suggests that the performance gap comes from the spatial structure of DINOv2 features, rather than static global semantics alone.
+Therefore, we build the world model directly in this dense representation space.